Signed in as:

 Cerebrum is divided into 2 hemispheres

-Cerebrum’s outer layers is composed of many folds of gray matter
+Cerebrum’s outer layers are composed of many folds of gray matter

 It uses 20% of body’s oxygen to complete tasks